SimpliSafe vs. ADT: Which Home Security System Should You Buy in 2023?

 ADT edges out SimpliSafe home security by not only offering higher-end equipment, but also by broadening compatibility with other systems.
 ADT’s basic offerings include several ADT security cameras, entry and motion sensors, and hazard sensors—but even this equipment comes with more features than SimpliSafe’s competing equipment.
 For example, ADT’s smoke detector also has a built-in carbon monoxide detector, while SimpliSafe does not offer this option.

-ADT’s own touch-screen and window/motion sensors are well built, but the company can also work with Google Nest products, including cameras, Wi-Fi, and thermostat, enabling it to integrate smart-home functionality into the system.
+ADT’s own touch-screen and window/motion sensors are well built, but the company can also work with Google Nest products, including cameras, Wi-Fi routers, and smart thermostats, enabling it to integrate smart-home functionality into the system.
 While there is no ADT doorbell, customers can purchase the Nest Doorbell through ADT and sync it with their system.

-Then there’s Blue by ADT, which is the DIY option.
+Then there’s ADT Self Setup, which is the DIY option.
 “ADT acquired LifeShield in 2019 to offer a DIY system for those who don’t want to hassle with professional installation,” explains Cornelius.
-A Blue by ADT system comes with its own equipment that isn’t compatible with traditional ADT alarm system gear, and it has a wide range of options between indoor and outdoor ADT cameras, motion and hazard sensors, and more.
-It too is compatible with some Google Nest products.
+An ADT Self Setup system comes with its own equipment that isn’t compatible with traditional ADT alarm system gear, and it has a wide range of options between indoor and outdoor ADT cameras, motion and hazard sensors, and more.
+It too is compatible with Google Nest products.

 Verdict: A close look at equipment options and quality from both ADT and SimpliSafe only highlights how ADT outshines its competition: SimpliSafe falls short of ADT as it lacks some key offerings such as garage door controls and smart plugs; ADT’s device connectivity is also typically more consistent than SimpliSafe’s.